george-gca/sr-pytorch-lightning/README.md

 make
 ```

-If you want to build the docker image using the specific versions that I used during my last experiments, simply run
+If you want to use the specific versions I used during my last experiments, check the [pytorch_1.11](https://github.com/george-gca/sr-pytorch-lightning/tree/pytorch_1.11) branch.
+To build the docker image using the specific versions that I used, simply run:

 ```bash
 make DOCKERFILE=Dockerfile_fixed_versions